 ii) a presentation on the approved topic including an oral examination covering the topic and related fundamental knowledge.

-A student must take the qualifying examination within twelve months of entering the Ph.D. program.
+A student must take the Qualifying Exam within twelve months of entering the Ph.D. program.
 A second and final attempt is allowed within 24 months of entering the Ph.D. program.
 Attendance of the examination is limited to the student and the administering faculty.

 The graduate committee advises that the written report is no more than 10 pages, which should be submitted to the examination committee at least one week prior to the oral examination, and the oral examination is one hour long, including student presentation and Q&A.